 Jogyesa Temple

-Regarded as the centre of Korean Buddhism, Jogyesa Temple houses sprawling halls and pillar gates with ancient oriental touches.
+Regarded as the center of Korean Buddhism, Jogyesa Temple houses sprawling halls and pillar gates with ancient oriental touches.
 Despite its central location and year-round crowds, the temple is surprisingly calm.
 It offers a tranquil escape from the chaos of daily life in Seoul.

 Undoubtedly, the coolest aspect of the Jogyesa Temple is its vast, lush grounds.
 Marvel at its ancient trees; some are apparently over 400 years old!